Mardekaar/RefindPlus/README-Dev.md

   - > The RefindPlus implementation enforces the limitation for inclusion to secondary configuration files.
 - **Shortcut Keys:** RefindPlus does not allocate shortcut keys based on the operating system type/name as there is no way of knowing what would actually be loaded in many cases.
   - > Tools are not allocated shortcut keys with the exception of `Key A` allocated to `About Refindplus` and `Key Z` allocated to `System Shutdown`.
   - > For loaders, keys are allocated based on display position in the order of `Key 1` to `Key Y`.
-Alphabetical Keys `B, I and O` are not used while Numeric Key `0` is reserved for internal use.
+Alphabetical Keys `I and O` are not used while Numeric Key `0` is reserved for internal use.
 - **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted, and the `Entry` object immediately discarded, once a `Disabled` setting is encountered.
 The outcome is the same as upstream, which always continues to create and return a fully built object in such cases to be discarded later.
 The approach adopted in RefindPlus allows for an optimised loading process particularly when such `Disabled` tokens are placed immediately after the `menuentry` line (see examples near the bottom of the `config.conf-sample-Dev` file).
   - > This also applies to `submenuentry` items which can be enabled or disabled separately.
 - **Pointer Device Priority:** The upstream implementation of pointer device priority is based on how the `enable_mouse` and `enable_touch` pointer device control tokens appear in the configuration file(s) when both are active.
 The last pointer device control token read in the main configuration file and/or any supplementary/override configuration file will be used and the other disregarded.
 In RefindPlus however, `enable_touch` always takes priority when both tokens are active without regard to the order of appearance in the configuration file(s).